vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/deployment/deploy-cluster.md

 ----------------------------------- | -------------------------- | -----------
 `port`                              | 44500                      | Storage daemon listening port.
 `reuse_port`                        | true                       | Whether to turn on the SO_REUSEPORT option.
-`data_path`                         | ""                         | Root data path, multi paths should be split by comma.
-For rocksdb engine, one path one instance.
+`data_path`                         | ""                         | Root data path, multi paths must be seperated by comma.
+For rocksdb engine, one path is for one instance.
-`local_ip`                          | ""                         | IP address is used to identify this server, combined with the listen port.
+`local_ip`                          | ""                         | IP address is used to identify this server, combined with the listening port.
 `daemonize`                         | true                       | Whether to run the process as a daemon.
 `pid_file`                          | "pids/nebula-storaged.pid" | File to hold the process id.
 `meta_server_addrs`                 | ""                         | List of meta server addresses, the format looks like ip1:port1, ip2:port2, ip3:port3.